 -- Jose Luis Caminero could also play in various positions.

 -- Thibaut Courtois won an Europa Cup and took Atletico Madrid to a Champions' League Final.
 David De Gea also took the club to Europa Cup.
 Jose Molina won the Double.
-Jan Oblak needed to do more before becoming a serious candidate.
+Jan Oblak needed to do more beforeearninmg a spot on the team.